Milky Way Classical Cepheids Distances from Calibrated Infrared Period-Luminosity-Metallicity Relations: PLZ relations

-\cite{gieren18} and \cite{breuval22} investigated the metallicity dependence of the PL relations by comparing the metallicity of the MW, LMC, and SMC.
-Our fitting results of $\gamma$ are comparable to theirs, ranging from -0.2 to -0.4, which is also the range of $\gamma$ in most literature (see detailed record in Figure 19 of T24).
-However, the $\gamma$ obtained by the C--MetaLL project \citep[Cepheids--metallicity in the Leavitt Law,][]{ripepi21a} is larger (in an absolute sense), for example, the $\gamma$ obtained by T24 and \cite{molinaro23} are roughly -0.4 to -0.5.
-We conjecture that a larger $\gamma$ (in an absolute sense) may be more correct.
-As discussed in the preceding subsection, larger $zp$ (in an absolute sense) will reduce $\gamma$ (in an absolute sense), indicating that the precision of the parallax has a significant impact on the fitting results of $\gamma$.
+Figure \ref{fig:2} compares the infrared metallicity coefficients obtained in this work with those from other recent studies. \cite{gieren18} and \cite{breuval22} investigated the metallicity dependence of the PL/PW relations by comparing the metallicity of the MW, LMC, and SMC.
+Their fitted $\gamma$ in the infrared bands ($J$, $H$, $K_S$, $[3.6]$, $[4.5]$ and $W_{JK}$) range from -0.20 to -0.32, which are smaller (in an absolute sense) than our results (-0.30 to -0.46).
+Besides, the $\gamma$ obtained by the C-MetaLL project \citep[Cepheids–metallicity in the Leavitt Law,][]{ripepi21a,molinaro23,trentin24,bhar24} in the infrared bands ($J$, $H$, $K_S$ and $W_{JK}$) are slightly larger (in an absolute sense) than ours, for example, the $\gamma$ obtained by T24a range from -0.37 to -0.51.
+As discussed in the preceding subsection, a larger $zp$ reduces $\gamma$ (in an absolute sense), indicating that the precision of the parallax has a significant impact on the fitting results of $\gamma$.
 In the future, using more accurate parallax can help us better understand the metallicity dependence of the PL relations.